-Dual-degree programs and post-graduate partnerships at Washington College.
+Dual-degree programs at Washington College.

 Dual-Degree Program in Engineering with Columbia University’s Fu Foundation School

 Washington College is a liberal arts affiliate of the Columbia University Combined Plan in Engineering.
 This program allows students to combine rigorous preparation for an engineering career in a student-focused, liberal arts setting with the opportunity to finish their degrees at a top-rated engineering school.
 In this program, students complete three or four years at Washington College and then two years at The Fu Foundation School of Engineering and Applied Science at Columbia University in New York.
 Students from Washington College receive priority in admissions review at Columbia University, provided they meet Columbia’s admission requirements.
 Upon completion of the program, students earn a B.S. degree in their major at Washington College and a B.S. degree from Columbia in one of the engineering disciplines.

 While the Columbia University dual-degree program is popular with students, some pre-engineering students elect to complete their four years at Washington College and apply competitively to engineering M.S. and Ph.D. programs, including Columbia University and other nationally-ranked engineering graduate schools.
 Washington College faculty in physics, mathematics, and computer science advise students in this program to ensure they complete all of the Washington College courses required for admission to the School of Engineering at Columbia in the proper sequence.

 Dual-Degree Program with the McKelvey School of Engineering at Washington University